CIMR-Algos/SeaIceConcentration_ATBD_v2/book/baseline_algorithm_definition.md

 Eq. {eq}`eq_varFull` expresses the total uncertainty (variance) of SIC as a combination of the uncertainty (variance) contributions from the Water and Ice signatures (\emph{aka} tie-points uncertainty) and the instrument noise, normalized by the dynamic range between Ice and Water mean signatures, measured along the direction of $\vec{v}$.
 If the dynamic range (in the denominator) is small with respect to the uncertainties (in the numerator), then the total uncertainty will be large.
-This is the main reason why algorithm using C-band (large dynamic range between water and ice) have lower retrieval uncertainty than those only using K- or Ka-band (smaller dynamic range).
+This is the main reason why algorithm using C-band (large dynamic range between water and ice) have lower retrieval uncertainty than those only using K- or KA-band (smaller dynamic range).

 An alternative expression for eq. {eq}`eq_varFull` is given in eq. {eq}`eq_varSimp`: